jtlapp/subtap/README.md

 `subtap` organizes debugging around root subtests.
 A "root subtest" is a test whose parent is a file's root `tap` test. `subtap` numbers the root subtests across all of the test files.
 You can rerun root subtests by indicating their numbers, have the debugger break at the start of each root subtest, and bail out of the test runner after a given number of root subtests failures.

 You control `subtap`'s output format.
 You can have it filter subtests for TAP output or you can pretty-print YAML output, optionally showing test results in JSON.
 The pretty-printing strives to clearly show differences between the found and wanted values of test assertions, including aligning values for vertical comparison and highlighting differences in non-printable characters.
-You can also show differences as interleaving diff lines.
-(See some [example output](#example-output).)
+You can also show differences as interleaving diff lines. ([example output](#example-output))

 This tool only works with tests that employ the [`tap`](https://github.com/tapjs/node-tap) module.